jacobdevera/imgrab/README.md

   - **snippet**: select an area of screen to screenshot.

 After grabbing the image, it automatically sends a POST request to Imgur including the image.
 The extension icon changes style depending on the response of the POST request.
+If the POST request was successful then the new imgur link will be opened in a new tab.

 ## Imgur Upload Privacy
 Although this extension allows you to post images to Imgur anynomously, it is important to note that **no image uploaded to Imgur is ever completely hidden from public view.** Every image uploaded to Imgur has it's own direct URL.